Structural and Thermodynamic Properties of Hard-Sphere Fluids: Mappings of the EOS of the Single-Component HS Fluid onto the EOS of the HS Fluid Mixture

 Apart from Eqs.\ \eqref{2} and \eqref{4}, there exist extra consistency conditions that are not necessarily satisfied by \eqref{gije2}.\cite{R88,HMLC96,HC98,HC98b,HC00,HBCW98,ML97,BS00,H94,V98,THM99} In particular, it fails to fulfill Eq.\ \eqref{4p} if a true mixture ($\Nc\geq 2$) is in contact with a wall.
 On the other hand, if $\GG(\eta,z)$ is assumed to be a cubic function of $z$ with suitable density-dependent coefficients, then Eqs. \eqref{4p} and \eqref{4pG} are satisfied with independence of the composition of the mixture.
 The resulting ``e3'' approximation is\cite{SYH05,HYS06,HYS08}

 where

 is the SPT contact value for a single fluid.
-In fact, the choice $\bar{g}_\pure=\bar{g}_{\text{SPT}}$ makes the e3 approximation become the same as the e2 approximation, both reducing to the SPT for mixtures, Eq.\ \eqref{15SPT}.
+In fact, the choice $\bar{g}_\pure=\bar{g}_{\text{SPT}}$ makes the e3 approximation become the same as the e2 approximation, both reducing to the SPT for mixtures [Eq.\ \eqref{15SPT}].

 Insertion of $\bar{g}_\pure=\bar{g}_\cs$ in Eq.\ \eqref{e3} yields the extension $\bar{g}_{ij}^{\text{eCS3}}$.
-Comparison with computer simulations shows\cite{SYH05,HYS06} that the eCS3 approximation gives better predictions than the eCS2 approximation for the wall-particle contact values, while for the particle-particle contact values both the eCS2 and eCS3 are of comparable accuracy.
+Comparison with computer simulations shows\cite{SYH05,HYS06} that the eCS3 approximation gives better predictions than the eCS2 approximation for the particle--wall contact values, while for the particle--particle contact values both the eCS2 and eCS3 are of comparable accuracy.